 The OEM Dashboard web application enables near real-time remote data analytics, remote vehicle configuration, and over-the-air vehicle software update.
+Some of its more prominent features include:

 The initial design for the app was created in Adobe Illustrator by an in-house designer from Rimac Technology.
-Therefore, one of our first objectives was to document and migrate everything into Figma - a product design-focused design tool.
+Therefore, one of our first objectives was to document and migrate everything into Figma - a product design-focused tool.

 Since we started our collaboration with the client, the design system has undergone many refactoring cycles.
-Our goal is to ensure system-wide UX and UI consistency, lowering the learning curve for the users.
+Our goal is to ensure system-wide UX and UI consistency, thereby lowering the learning curve for the users.

 The amount of work the McKnight Media team put into understanding the topic is unbelievable.
 When we started, we had two months' worth of introduction and me telling them what was happening in the vehicle and what was happening in the cloud for them to understand what we were trying to do and build here to get the best delivery from their side.